 Meet your crew:

-Seasonally, Christian Holm can be found at the helm of a four-engine jet, flying through billowing clouds of smoke, bouncing in turbulent air while precisecely dumping 27,000 pounds of bright red retardant next to a raging wildfire.
+Seasonally, Christian Holm can be found at the helm of a four-engine jet, flying through billowing clouds of smoke, bouncing in turbulent air while precisely dumping 27,000 pounds of bright red retardant next to a raging wildfire.
 His day job in the aerial firefighting industry is pretty exciting, however, he looks forward to a 6 to 7 knot life.

 Lynn and Christian met while crewing on Profliagte, the committee boat for Baja Ha Ha sailing rally from San Diego to Mexico.